KHS GmbH: Sites

 Headquarters of KHS GmbH is Dortmund, Germany, which is also the site of one of the company's five German production facilities.
 Other German production sites are located in Bad Kreuznach, Hamburg, Kleve, and Worms.

 The product centers for washing and pasteurizing technology and labeling and inspection technology are based in Dortmund.

 The Bad Kreuznach plant specializes in the following areas of beverage filling engineering including aseptic technology: Filtration, beverage blending technology, high-gravity brewing systems, flash pasteurizing and deaerating systems, and rinsing, filling, caps and lid feeding, and sealing technologies for bottles and cans.
 The product center for kegging technology is also located here.

 At its site in Kleve, KHS manufactures packaging equipment with the focus on the latest in final packaging.

 The activities of KHS' plant in Worms are centered on packing and unpacking systems and palletizing equipment.

 KHS Corpoplast and KHS Plasmax in Hamburg are focused on stretch blow molding and barrier technologies and the development of new types of plastic bottle.

 KHS GmbH's production facilities outside Germany are situated in Brazil (São Paulo), the United States (Waukesha, WI; Sarasota, FL), Mexico (Zinacantepec), India (Ahmedabad), and China (Suzhou).
 The company also has branches in 83 countries around the globe.
 KHS GmbH's internal sales organization, sales offices, and subsidiaries handle sales for all products manufactured at each of the production sites.

-Areas of expertise
+Areas of activity

 Turnkey lines

 The turnkey lines manufactured by KHS GmbH offer systems for every branch of industry, every type of container, and every process in the production of beverages.
 The container types offered include glass and PET bottles, cans, and kegs.
 Each KHS line comprises the individual machines required to carry out all beverage production processes ranging from PET bottle production, filling, labeling, packing, and palletizing up to and including inspection and complete sanitizing.